 Samuel Beckett (1906-1989) was one of the 20th century’s most celebrated playwrights and authors, winning the Nobel Prize for Literature in 1969.
 His works examine what it means to be human, in all its absurd, existentialist and sometimes bleak comedy.

-Central to the programme is a keynote by James Little introduced by Frank Shovlin, and a roundtable “Samuel Beckett’s Politics of Confinement” with William Davies, Emilie Morin and Hannah Simpson.
+Central to the programme was a keynote by James Little introduced by Frank Shovlin, and a roundtable “Samuel Beckett’s Politics of Confinement” with William Davies, Emilie Morin and Hannah Simpson.

-Beckett Confined will present his works in some of Liverpool’s most interesting and non-traditional performance spaces, bringing them alive in new and unconventional ways.
+Beckett Confined presented his works in some of Liverpool’s most interesting and non-traditional performance spaces, bringing them alive in new and unconventional ways.

 Catastrophe is a short play by Samuel Beckett, written in French in 1982 at the invitation of A.I.D.A.
 (Association Internationale de Défense des Artistes) and first produced in the Avignon Festival (21 July 1982) … Beckett considered it ‘massacred.
 It is one of his few plays to deal with a political theme and, arguably, holds the title of Beckett's most optimistic work.
 It was dedicated to then imprisoned Czech reformer and playwright, Václav Havel.
 In the one act play Beckett uses the world of theatre and its hierarchies as a metaphor of power, of the violence of totalitarianism and of the fight against them.